4477th Test and Evaluation Squadron: End of operations

 Near the end of the Cold War the program was ostensibly abandoned and the squadron was disbanded.
 Flight operations at Tonopah closed down in March 1988, although the 4477th was not inactivated until July 1990, according to one official Air Force history.
-In the interim, a handful of pilots flew 'continuation training (CT)' sorties at Groom Lake.
+In the interim, a handful of pilots flew 'continuation training' sorties at Groom Lake.
 The decision to shut down operations may have had something to do with the fact that a new generation of Soviet aircraft was entering service and also the inevitable round of budget cuts from Washington.

 The assets of the Squadron could not go to the boneyard at Davis–Monthan AFB, and the fate of some of them remain classified.
 Several of the F-110s (MiG-21) were sent to museums or now are on static display.
 Some of the airplanes may have been broken up, and its rumored that some were buried in the Nevada desert.
 Also a few were used for target practice on Air Force weapons ranges.